-The demand on goods which reduce stress level is increasing, and To the Cloud Vapor Store case proves that:
+The demand for goods which reduce stress levels is increasing, and To the Cloud Vapor Store case proves that:

 We have a perfect story to tell on this.
 Our online store of cannabis vaporizers has seen insane growth with sales near doubling and sales in big cities under quarantine shooting up 200%Tyler Browne, owner of To the Cloud Vapor Store

 This is a magnificent story: sales in an online shop selling vapes for marijuana increased twice, and the number of purchases in big cities where a big number of people are on quarantine grew by 200%.